¸´ÔÓÐÔÎÄÕª NO£º2004.24

 The dog nearly always did.
 This suggests that Rico is using a system called

-"fast-mapping", which young children use to learn new words by matching new
+"fast-mapping", which young children use to learn new words by

 words to new objects.